-CHAPTER 31 - OPTIONAL INTER PARTES REEXAMINATION PROCEDURES
+CHAPTER 31 (pre-AIA) - OPTIONAL INTER PARTES REEXAMINATION PROCEDURES

-- 311 Request for inter partes reexamination. - 312 Determination of issue by Director. - 313 Inter partes reexamination order by Director. - 314 Conduct of inter partes reexamination proceedings. - 315 Appeal. - 316 Certificate of patentability, unpatentability, and claim cancellation. - 317 Inter partes reexamination prohibited. - 318 Stay of litigation.
+- 311 (pre-AIA) Request for inter partes reexamination. - 312 (transitional) Determination of issue by Director.

+- 313 (transitional) Inter partes reexamination order by Director. - 314 (pre-AIA) Conduct of inter partes reexamination proceedings. - 315 (pre-AIA) Appeal. - 316 (pre-AIA) Certificate of patentability, unpatentability, and claim cancellation. - 317 (pre-AIA) Inter partes reexamination prohibited. - 318 (pre-AIA) Stay of litigation.

 35 U.S.C.
-311 Request for inter partes reexamination
+311 (pre-AIA) Request for inter partes reexamination.

+[Editor Note: Applicable only to a request for inter partes reexamination filed prior to September 16, 2012.]

-- (a) IN GENERAL.- Any third-party requester at any time may file a request for inter partes reexamination by the Office of a patent on the basis of any prior art cited under the provisions of section 301. - (b) REQUIREMENTS.- The request shall- - (1) be in writing, include the identity of the real party in interest, and be accompanied by payment of an interpartes reexamination fee established by the Director under section 41; and - (2) set forth the pertinency and manner of applying cited prior art to every claim for which reexamination is requested. - (c) COPY.- The Director promptly shall send a copy of the request to the owner of record of the patent.
+(a) IN GENERAL.- Any third-party requester at any time may file a request for inter partes reexamination by the Office of a patent on the basis of any prior art cited under the provisions of section 301.

+(b) REQUIREMENTS.- The request shall-

+(1) be in writing, include the identity of the real party in interest, and be accompanied by payment of an inter partes reexamination fee established by the Director under section 41; and

+(2) set forth the pertinency and manner of applying cited prior art to every claim for which reexamination is requested.

+(c) COPY.- The Director promptly shall send a copy of the request to the owner of record of the patent.